Gather Community Input Interact with Philadelphia communities that have interest in the project.

 Management, Feedback, and Self-Regulation - Once planted, the food forest will transition to land management and will provide opportunity for feedback and improvement.
 Our project intendeds to grow this food forest into an educational and community gathering space that will flourish into our city's future.

-Community design process - Our team's consensus decision making process, open and accessible meetings, and focus on community design will ensure this project's development is inclusive and considerate of the needs and desires of a diverse array of voices and community members.
+Community design process - Our team's consensus decision making process, open and accessible meetings, focus on community design and leadership will ensure this project's development is inclusive and considerate of the needs and desires of a diverse array of voices and community members.

-Community Outreach and Volunteerism - The project essentially is community powered.
+Community Outreach and Volunteerism - The project is essentially community and volunteer powered.
 We will focus on community engagement and decision making that comes from our community.

 Funding - We intend to fund this project through grants and donations.
 Eventually, educational workshops and sales of value added products from the forest will provide additional income opportunities.